by James Horrox

 Chomsky is an interesting case, if only given the status he continues to enjoy among the current generation of self-styled ‘radicals’.
 In an interview with the BBC’s Peter Jay in 1976, asked whether there have been any sustained examples on any substantial scale of societies that have approximated the anarchist ideal, Chomsky replies: “the most dramatic example is perhaps the Israeli kibbutzim, which for a long period really were constructed on anarchist principles: that is, self-management, direct worker control, integration of agriculture, industry, service, personal participation in self-management.
 And they were […] extraordinarily successful by almost any measure that one can impose”.
 Despite the changes engendered by their integration into the State after 1948, Chomsky concludes, “as functioning libertarian socialist institutions […] they are an interesting model that is highly relevant to advanced industrial societies in a way in which some of the other examples that have existed in the past are not”.

 These days, it is rather extraordinary to hear such statements from someone as highly regarded in anarchist and radical left circles as Chomsky.
 Indeed, Chomsky himself, having been one of the kibbutz’s most prominent anarchist cheerleaders for much of his career, has been strangely silent on the subject for the last two decades.
 A charitable appraisal might have some sympathy for the claim that the decline of collectivism in the kibbutzim since the 1980s has contributed to their disappearance from the discourse of the people who regard themselves as modern day keepers of the anarchist flame.
 But the studies still being produced on current developments in the kibbutz movement, largely by Israeli academics and/or those working in the niche and rather cliquey fields of ‘communal studies’ or ‘Jewish studies’, undermine any assertion that today’s kibbutzim, unrecognisable as they are from the communities of the 1920s and 1930s, are devoid of relevance.
-Indeed, one might reasonably imagine that if anarchists were interested in learning from the experience of ‘real utopias’, then the process of privatisation in the kibbutz would be of as much interest as their earlier successes, and perhaps even that the new communes that have emerged in response to these trends would be a focus of attention.
+Indeed, one might reasonably imagine that if anarchists were genuinely interested in learning from the experiences of ‘real utopias’, then the process of privatisation in the kibbutz would be of as much interest as their earlier successes, and perhaps even that the new communes that have emerged in response to these trends would be a focus of attention.

 In the contemporary worlds of anarchist scholarship and activism, to show or be suspected of showing even a whiff of complicity with Jewish aspirations of national liberation is the ultimate crime, to be accused of which is to be convicted.
 The familiar slogans and clichés that provide the foundational claims of this dogma, although consisting more often than not in merely assuming what has to be proved, are beyond criticism.
 When it comes to the kibbutzim, a sweeping assertion (“but they were Zionist”) is blithely followed with the words “for this reason…,” as if any necessary logical work had been done merely by making the assertion.
 Simply prefixing the word ‘kibbutz’ with the word ‘Zionist’ is now enough to close off any discussion of whether there might be something to be learned from the way of life within those communities, or indeed from the anti-statist aspirations of many of their founders.
 Thus, while it has become perfectly acceptable for anarchists and leftists to stand in “solidarity” with institutionally racist, misogynistic, homophobic, totalitarian death cults, ‘kibbutz’ takes its place among the trigger words guaranteed to send these same people spinning into a vortex of pious condemnation.